arkenous/webtex-dev/README.md

 #### Before downloading this docker image

-1. Fork and clone WebTeX project, and change directory to WebTeX: `$ cd WebTeX`
+1. Fork and clone WebTeX-flask project, rename directory from WebTeX-flask to WebTeX, and change current directory to WebTeX: `$ cd WebTeX`

 2. Install Ace.js and RedPen by running below commands